 - Complete and submit your application.
 It's free!

 - Submit your transcripts.
 Find complete instructions on how to submit your transcripts to Dominican here.

 - Decide whether to submit your test scores.
 Please note — while Dominican is test optional for most, homeschooled students are required to submit SAT or ACT test scores.
 International students who need to demonstrate English proficiency should check our International Admissions page.

 - Decide whether to submit a letter of recommendation.
 Please note — for most students, a letter of recommendation from a teacher, counselor, or community leader is optional.
 Only nursing majors are required to submit letters of recommendation.

 Application and Aid Deadlines

 Dominican has a rolling admissions policy, which means we evaluate applications as they are received until we’ve filled all the slots for our incoming class.
 If an application deadline falls on a weekend and/or holiday, applications will be accepted through the end of the next business day.

 All students are encouraged to fill out the Free Application for Federal Student Aid (FAFSA) as the first step towards receiving need-based financial aid from the University.

 Deadline: The FAFSA opens October 1 each year.
-To qualify for a Cal Grant, the FAFSA must be submitted by March 2.
+To qualify for a Cal Grant for fall 2024, the FAFSA must be submitted by April 2.